 The President of the medical board shall simultaneously serve as President of the medical staff.
-He shall call and preside at all meetings of the medical board, MEC and medical staff and may be a member of all its committees.
-He shall appoint the committee chairs and members of all committees of the medical board unless otherwise indicated in these bylaws.
+The President shall call and preside at all meetings of the medical board, MEC and medical staff and may be a member of all its committees.
+The President shall appoint the committee chairs and members of all committees of the medical board unless otherwise indicated in these bylaws.
 The President shall represent the medical staff (through attendance and voice) at the governing body meetings.
+To be eligible, Presidential and Vice Presidential candidates must have served on the medical board within the previous five years, and be physician or dentist members of the full time faculty at the Stony Brook Campus.